WinandMe/UmaRacingProject/README.md

 This project is distributed under the MIT License.

+Under this license, you may:

+Use the software for any purpose

+Modify the source code

+Distribute copies

+Incorporate the project into your own work, including commercial products

+The only requirement is that a copy of the MIT License text is included with any distribution.
+Please note that the software is provided “as is”, without any warranty or guarantee.

 ## Roleplay and Usage Disclaimer

 The Uma Racing Simulator is designed purely for entertainment, roleplaying, and hobbyist use.
 Race results and commentary are fictional.